massixone/mma8451/README.md

     6. One USB Keyboard
     7. One MMA85451 3-axis accelerometer sensor

-Also have available...
+* Also have available...
     8. A good internet connection (to access the internet)
     9. A LAN switch (to connect you RPi to the internet) and a RJ45 UTP/STP LAN straight Cable (patch cord)
     10. Another PC (either Windows, Linux or Mac will be OK)
-    11. Enough patience :)
+    11. Enough patience and Spirit of Adventure :)

 ## Raspberry Pi preparation and setup
 * From you PC, download a Raspbian GNU/Linux 8 (jessie) for your RPi.
 See download page at: https://www.raspberrypi.org/downloads/